 - Instagram carousel posts

 The options are endless, but the most important thing to focus on is what your target audience would be interested in.
 Since I speak about beauty on my platforms, some Idea Pins that I’ve posted are skincare routines and hair tutorials.

 I also love using Pinterest ideas to amplify the brand partnerships that I’m working on.

-For example, if you partnered with a brand and created an IG Reel featuring their products, why not upload it to your idea pins to bring more viewers?
+For example, if you partnered with a brand and created an Instagram Reel featuring their products, why not upload it to your idea pins to bring more viewers?

-This gives you another way to increase brand awareness on a different platform and show how beneficial Pinterest is.
+This gives you another way to increase brand awareness on a different platform!

 What Are the Benefits?

 The numbers speak for themselves!
 As you can see, idea pins bring in more traffic and it seems to happen quicker than a regular pin that you upload.